 Perhaps one of tahini’s most famous uses is in the Greek dish hummus.
 Another delicious, high protein, cheap and easy snack in itself due to the fact it is made from nutritious chickpeas that are just SO versatile.

 It’s really very easy and much more tasty to make your own hummus when you know how.
 You just need a food processor and that’s it!
 This is a favourite recipe that we use for dipping vegetable crudites and poppadoms.

 - 1 x can or jar of pre-cooked chickpeas (feel free to make your own if you prefer).

 - 2-3 tablespoons of the juice your chickpeas come in – do not throw this away!

 - 1-2 cloves of garlic depending on how garlicky you like your hummus

 - A pinch of paprika to top with

-- Basically, add all your ingredients to a food processor and wizz on a high setting to desired consistency.
-I like to keep mine a little lumpy for texture, but if you like it smooth then just keep wizzing.
+- Basically, add all your ingredients to a food processor and whizz on a high setting to desired consistency.
+I like to keep mine a little lumpy for texture, but if you like it smooth then just keep whizzing.

 - You may need to add more water, garlic, lemon, salt or pepper to get the taste you like.
 It’s trial and error to get it how you like it, so start off with less and add as you go.